liuhanqu/react-lazyload/README.md

 ### scrollerIsWindow
 type: Boolean.
 Default: false
-If the lazyload component is inside document.body, set true.
+When it's value is true, it means that the window or ducument have scroll event.
 Otherwise, if the lazyload component is inside a overflow container, set false.

 ### placeholder
 type: element.
 Default: null